phonopy/phonopy/doc/turbomole.rst

 Si example found in ``example/Si-TURBOMOLE``.

 In this example, the TURBOMOLE input files are ``control`` and ``coord``.
-This is the default for the TURBOMOLE interface, so, the ``-c control`` parameter is not needed.
+This is the default for the TURBOMOLE interface and therefore the ``-c control`` parameter is not needed.

-The Si crystal structure is defined with the conventional unit cell (eight atoms).

 1) Create supercells with :ref:`turbomole_mode` option::